sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 ### Refinement

-Now, i proceed to add Apple and SMH data to my feature set.
+Now, I proceed to add Apple and SMH data to my feature set.
 I do this in the following way mentioned below.

 ```sh
 avgo_enhanced = pd.concat([avgo,aapl,smh], axis = 1, join='inner')